 Content Warning: There are 10-15 uses of the f-word spread over seven episodes.
 Multiple episodes contain sex scenes (approx. 3-5 over the entire series) involving full back and side nudity.
 Audio recordings are made of one couple’s rendezvous.
 There is an affair, some tense moments and talk of the horrors of war.
 Overall, the show would earn a TV-MA rating.

 Photos: Acorn TV / BBC

 matter of chance.”

-*More like a 3 1/2 but something holds me back from giving this one a four-heart rating.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+*More like a 3 1/2 but something holds me back from giving this one a four-heart rating.Pin this article to read later!
+And make sure to follow us on Pinterest.